Greg and Larry: Critical reviews

 "Greg and Larry" received positive reviews from critics.
 LaToya Ferguson of The A.V.
 Club gave the episode a "B" grade and wrote, "Plus, after last week's stellar 'The Bureau,' 'Greg And Larry' came into this having an uphill battle to climb.
 So while it's not the most epic episode of Brooklyn Nine-Nine ever, it gets the job done in terms of having each character, well, get the job done."
 Allie Pape from Vulture gave the show a 4 star rating out of 5 and wrote, "Given how much plot 'Greg and Larry' has to wind down in 22 minutes, it moves like one of B99s pokier installments, more concerned with delivering jokes than building any real tension.
-The jokes are great — B99s problem is rarely that they aren't — but it's more a whimper than a bang of a season-ender, aside from the series' standard last-30-seconds introduction of a game-changing plot line for the next season."
+The jokes are great—B99's problem is rarely that they aren't—but it's more a whimper than a bang of a season-ender, aside from the series' standard last-30-seconds introduction of a game-changing plot line for the next season."

 Alan Sepinwall of HitFix wrote, "'Greg and Larry' brought things to a satisfying conclusion that managed to continually find silly moments even as most of our heroes' lives were in danger from Bob and various Figgis soldiers."
 Andy Crump of Paste gave the episode a 9.0 rating and wrote, "Whatever.
 It's over.
 It's done.
 It's in the can.
 And it's solid all around, even if it's flawed.
-The biggest deal of all the big deals in 'Greg and Larry' is the one that must not be spoken of, which is too bad; it's great, for one thing, and for another it presents a seismic shift in Brooklyn Nine-Nines identity as a sitcom."
+The biggest deal of all the big deals in "Greg and Larry" is the one that must not be spoken of, which is too bad; it's great, for one thing, and for another, it presents a seismic shift in Brooklyn Nine-Nines identity as a sitcom."